damo2929/Zabbix_Nexsan_monitoring/README.md

 *	Password
 *	monitored subsystem

-This will provide a colon separated list of results we can use after some processing is it Json data set.
+This will provide a colon separated list of results we can use after some processing to convert it to a Json data set.
 This data set can then be used by low level discovery to create monitoring items as well as provide the data needed by those monitoring items.
 To clean up the data set ee need to run a regular expression to filter lines beginning with the monitored subsystem we are looking for this will filter off control characters and information that whould cause problems with converting the dataset into json format which is the next step of the processing.